bentoml/BentoML/README.md

 - Designed to work with any training pipeline or experimentation platform

 🐍 Python-first, scales with powerful optimizations
-- Standalone Model inference workers that scale separately from business logic and feature extraction code
+- Scale Model inference workers separately from business logic and feature processing code
 - Adaptive batching dynamically groups inference requests for optimal performance
 - Complex inference graphs automatically orchestrated with Yatai on Kubernetes